-- Classmate or coworkers
+- Classmates or coworkers

 - Close family, friends, and neighbors

-This support person will be there throughout the entire journey: from matching with Intended Parents, first visit to the IVF center, embryo transfer, confirmed heartbeat, prenatal visits, delivery, and more!
+Your support person will be there throughout the entire journey: from matching with Intended Parents, the first visit to the IVF center, embryo transfer, confirmed heartbeat, prenatal visits, delivery, and more!

 - Casual phone call catch-up sessions